Logiqx/gps-details/docs/devices/garmin/developer/gnss-config.md

-#### API Level 3.3.0
+#### API Level 3.3

-Use the constellations parameter for Connect IQ 3.3.0.
+Use the constellations parameter for Connect IQ 3.3.0 to 3.3.5, or the configuration parameter for API level 3.3.6.

+Note: The [configuration](https://developer.garmin.com/connect-iq/api-docs/Toybox/Position.html#Configuration-module) parameter is the only new feature of API level 3.3.6, according to [Google](https://www.google.com/search?q=%22API+Level+3.3.6%22+site%3Adeveloper.garmin.com).

 | Watch          | GNSS Chipset    |   Config 1    |   Config 2    |
 | -------------- | --------------- | :-----------: | :-----------: |